 - Why – did the other parent refuse possession of your children?

-Updates should be as current as every attempt that you try to see your children and are refused.
-Writing your journal notes as soon as the refusal takes place is helpful to provide more detailed and accurate reports.
+Updates should be as current as every attempt that you make to see your children and are refused.
+Writing your journal notes as soon as the refusal takes place is helpful in providing more detailed and accurate reports.

 Enforcements/Modifications